Academic journal > Product Information

 Published on behalf of the Japanese Society for Lymphoreticular Tissue Research and the Japanese Dendritic Cell Society

 Online ISSN: 1880-9952

 Submitted manuscripts will be sent to peer reviewers.
 They will generally be reviewed by two experts with the aim of reaching a first decision as soon as possible.
 Statistical reviewers may be also used where required.
-Reviewers are asked to declare any competing interests and must agree to open peer review.
+Reviewers must declare any competing interests.
 Reviewers are asked whether the manuscript is scientifically sound and coherent, how interesting it is and whether the quality of the writing is acceptable.
 Where possible, the final decision is made on the basis that the peer reviewers are in accordance with one another, or that at least there is no strong dissenting view.
 In cases where there is strong disagreement either among peer reviewers or between the authors and peer reviewers, advice is sought from a member of the journal's Editorial Board.
 The journal allows a maximum of three revisions of any manuscript.
 The ultimate responsibility for editorial decisions lies with the Editor-in-Chief.Readership

 Hematologists / dermatologists / pathologists / histologists / epidemiologists / virologists / immunologists / oncologists / occupational and environmental health scientistsKeywords